 By hiring based on such potential, you’ll be tapping into a more diverse pool of candidates who can bring innovative and fresh ideas to your organisation.
 Progression often relies on fresh ways of thinking, so the ability to think out of the box is something that occurs when they’re pushed beyond their comfort zone.

 Work experience is still a valuable metric for hiring processes.
 It may even be necessary for certain job roles, especially middle management or senior positions that require hard, technical skills.
-However, there are more ways than one to measure and qualify a candidate’s suitability for a role, and hiring for potential could be that.
+However, there are more ways than one to measure and qualify a candidate’s suitability for a role.
+Hiring for potential is one to consider.